Articles Posted in Sex Abuse

 If you have suffered from abuse, we are here to help.
 Contact our law firm today at 800-553-8082 for a free consultation.

-If you were the victim of sexual abuse or assault in Seattle or anywhere in Washington, either as a child or an adult, you have the right to bring a civil lawsuit.
-This sex abuse lawsuit may not only name your abuser but also against any school, facility, company, or organization that enabled or failed to prevent the abuse.
-Our sex abuse attorneys help survivors hold institutions accountable.
+Victims of sexual abuse or assault, either as a child or an adult, have the right to bring a civil lawsuit against both their abuser and any school, company, or organization that might be liable for the abuse.

 Contact Information